tomeeeS/ScrollPickerDemo/README.md

 * Minsdk is 16.

 ### [ScrollPicker](https://github.com/tomeeeS/ScrollPicker) (scroll_picker library module, which will be your only dependency from here if you include it in your project)
-* You don't need Java 8, nor kotlin compiler for this as it was written in Java 7.
+* Purely written in Java 7.
 * Minsdk is 11.
 * Uses com.android.support:appcompat-v7:28.0.0-rc01 version of the v7 support lib.
 If you use another support lib version in your app you might have a problem - which can be solved by either using this exact version mentioned OR with gradle dependency constraints as far as I know.